 Q: Can transcription software accurately transcribe videos with background music?

-A: Modern AI transcription tools like VidNotes and Reduct can handle background music reasonably well, though accuracy may drop 5-10%.
-For best results, ensure dialogue is at least 10dB louder than background music.
+A: Modern AI transcription tools like VidNotes and Reduct handle background music reasonably well, though accuracy may drop 5-10%.
+For best results, make sure dialogue is at least 10dB louder than background music.

 Q: Do I need to upload my video files to use transcription software?

-A: It depends on the tool.
+A: Depends on the tool.
 VidNotes can transcribe YouTube videos via URL without uploading.
 For local files, most tools require upload to cloud servers.
-If privacy is a concern, consider local-only options like Whisper.
+If privacy is a concern, look at local-only options like Whisper.

 Q: How long does it take to transcribe a 1-hour video?

-A: Most AI transcription tools process videos at 2-5x real-time speed, meaning a 1-hour video takes 12-30 minutes to transcribe.
+A: Most AI transcription tools process videos at 2-5x real-time speed, so a 1-hour video takes 12-30 minutes to transcribe.
 VidNotes typically transcribes within 15-20 minutes for hour-long content.

 Q: Can I edit the transcript after it's generated?

-A: Yes, all major transcription tools allow manual editing.
-VidNotes, Sonix, and Descript all offer intuitive editors where you can correct mistakes, add punctuation, or rephrase content.
+A: Yes.
+All major transcription tools allow manual editing.
+VidNotes, Sonix, and Descript all offer editors where you can correct mistakes, add punctuation, or rephrase content.

 Q: Will transcription software work with heavy accents?

 A: Accuracy varies by tool and accent.
-VidNotes and Whisper support 50+ languages and can handle most accents well.
-For best results with heavy accents, choose tools that support the speaker's native language.
+VidNotes and Whisper support 50+ languages and handle most accents well.
+For best results with heavy accents, pick tools that support the speaker's native language.

 Q: Can I export transcripts for use in Premiere Pro or Final Cut Pro?